kl1nton/3_EMQ_Practice_Papers/1_EMQ_Practice_Paper.md

 	C. Ondansetron
 	D. Levomepromazine
 	E. Haloperidol

+For each of the following, choose the most appropriate anti-emetic from the list above.
+Each option may be used once, more than once or not at all.

 ### 36
 A selective 5-hydroxytryptamine antagonist, useful for preventing vomiting caused by cytotoxic drugs.